dominikbraun/timetrace/README.md

 editor: nano
 ```

-### Per-project configuration
+### Configure defaults for projects

 To add a configuration for a specific project, use the `projects` key which accepts
 a map with the project key as key and the project configuration as value.

-Each project configuration currently consists of:
+Each project configuration currently has the following schema:

 ```yaml
 billable: bool